%E

 More samples reduce random error through averaging, typically decreasing percent error.
 However, systematic errors persist regardless of sample size.

 When calculations use measured values, errors combine.
-If two measurements each have 2% error, a calculation using both might have >2% error.
+If two measurements each have 2% error, a calculation using both might have greater than 2% error.
 Complex calculations need error propagation analysis.